Color Management Experiment Kit #1: If seeing is believing, does your monitor profile matter?

 Step 1: Open Gimp if it's not already open.
 Make sure the Color Management settings are still set up as above.
 Then open the following test images from the "Color Management Experiment Kit":

 These three test images demonstrate that using the right monitor profile is especially important when judging the appeareance of highlights, bright, delicate colors; and neutral gray or white.

 This experiment doesn't involve editing the test images, so you can minimize the Layers window and the Toolbox to free up some screen real estate.
-Also, under View you might want to uncheck showing the Rulers and Layer Boundary, and then Shrink Wrap the image so there are minimal distracting elements surrounding the image.
+Also — and only for those of us who are a bit OCD — under View you might want to uncheck showing the Rulers and Layer Boundary, and then Shrink Wrap the image so there are minimal distracting elements surrounding the image.